“WE ALL HAVE SOMETHING WE’D LIKE TO WRITE ABOUT THAT DOESN’T REALLY “FIT” OUR BLOG, WRITE IT ANYWAY.”

 I don’t normally post about social issues that bug me.
 Perhaps, it’s because I don’t want to risk being stereotyped because of my geographical background, race, religion, age, or politics.
 No one wanted to be “spindled, folded, or mutilated,” when I grew up.
 In other words, “don’t prejudge me just because of my age.”
 No one would readily admit to stereotyping, but we all consciously or unconsciously do it anyway.
 I’m what I am, because of my background, and consider these factors strengths, rather than weaknesses.

 Has rational discourse gone out of fashion?
-It seems to be in shorter supply.
+It seems to be in shorter and shorter supply.
 It’s only through rational discourse with others of opposing viewpoints that we gain an understanding.
 There’d be fewer wars and riots if we as a people could settle differences rationally and calmly.
 Too simplistic?
-Perhaps–I’m still convinced it’s something to “shoot for,” (sorry, bad choice of words).
+Perhaps–I still think it’s something to “shoot for,” (sorry, bad choice of words).

 Intolerance, exclusion, insensitivity–three things I see demonstrated more every day.
 Does everybody need mandatory sensitivity training?
 Do we need to shout down opposing viewpoints?
 We’re from different backgrounds with different interests.
 There are blogs dedicated to scrapbooking–I personally have no interest, but applaud their efforts.
 I see blog posts that are intolerant of opposing viewpoints.
 When did being intolerant ever help change hearts and minds of those thought to be intolerant?